cooperka/react-native-snackbar/README.md

 #### Compiling for Android

-A few people have [suggested](https://github.com/cooperka/react-native-snackbar/issues/2) that the default Gradle configs created by `react-native init` are too outdated.
-If you have issues compiling for Android after linking this library, please try upgrading your Gradle to the latest version.
+If you have issues compiling for Android after linking this library, please try updating your Gradle and Android configs to the latest versions.
 For example:

 In your `android/build.gradle`:

-- `com.android.tools.build:gradle:2.2.2` (or higher)
+- `com.android.tools.build:gradle:2.3.3` (or higher)

 In your `android/app/build.gradle`:

-- `compileSdkVersion 25` (or higher)
+- `compileSdkVersion 26` (or higher)
-- `buildToolsVersion "25.0.2"` (or higher)
+- `buildToolsVersion "26.0.3"` (or higher)

+#### Compiling for iOS

+Make sure your Deployment Target is iOS 9.0 or above.